 Stay safe and test the gas line for leaks before going further.

 - As the tank fills, open the gas supply valve and check for leaks using a gas leak detection solution.
-You can also make your own solution by filling a sponge or spray bottle with a 1:1 mixture of liquid dish soap and water.
+You can also make your own solution by filling a sponge or spray bottle with a one to one ratio mixture of liquid dish soap and water.

 - Apply the solution to the new fittings.
 Check for bubbles.